-3 Context and circumstance, character and content
+3 Two distinctions: context and circumstance, character and content

-Kaplan's was an early contributor to the development of 'double-indexing' semantics, but an equally important contribution was his explanation of what he calls the conceptual difference between context and circumstance.
-Formally, context and character are just two indices.
+Kaplan's was an early contributor to the development of double-indexing semantics, but an equally important contribution was his explanation of what he calls the conceptual difference between context and circumstance.
+Formally, context and circumstance are just two indices.
 But the role that the two play in Kaplan's semantics is quite different.

 A circumstance of evaluation relevant to a sentence is the (perhaps merely possible) state of the world which is relevant to determining the extensions of expressions in the sentence, and so also relevant to determining the truth value of the sentence.
+We know that sentences, relative to contexts of utterance, must have some sort of meaning which imposes a condition on contexts necessary and sufficient for the sentence to be true.
+Let's call (following Kaplan) this sort of meaning the content.

 You might think of the 'default' circumstance as the actual world at the time and place of the utterance.
 Expressions like 'In 1934' and 'In Florida' as used above have the function of shifting the circumstance away from the default circumstance to (respectively) a different time and place.
 So consider, for example,